Are your employees no-shows more often than they show up to work on time? Your employee schedule may need a tune-up.

 - Reward good attendance.
 One of the best ways to discourage shift no-shows is to reward workers who show up on time to their shifts.
 Offer these workers small but meaningful perks.
-For example, you can gift them with free products or more control over future shifts.
+For example, you can digitally or physically praise them in front of the whole team.

 - Allow shift swapping.
 Trading a shift with another worker is better than canceling it last minute.
 Giving employees the ability to switch shifts can reduce absenteeism.